-“Chelsea please, this is important to me.
+“Bethany please, this is important to me.
 I really love my new job.
 You’ll like him.
 I promise.”

 “We’re informal around here,” said Amir with a smile as he extended his right hand toward her.

 They walked through the shop, which was full of the standard antiques found in any small, Texas town.
-There were old wooden dressers with chips and scratches, ancient looking garden gnomes, decorative plates on little metal stands depicting women with big, old fashioned dresses, and ceramic figurines in the shapes of cats and roosters and the like.
+There were old wooden dressers with chips and scratches, ancient looking garden gnomes, decorative plates on little metal stands depicting women with big, old-fashioned dresses, and ceramic figurines in the shapes of cats and roosters and the like.

-“Chelsea!”
+“Bethany!”
 Helene admonished.

 “It’s ok Helene.
-She’s right, everything is old,” said Amir.
+She’s right.
+Everything is old,” said Amir.

-“It smells funny in here,” said Chelsea.
+“It smells funny in here,” said Bethany.